AFRICA

 50) Who can appeal and what may be appealed?

 There is a right of appeal, but only the undertakings concerned can appeal the decision.
-Arguably, only decisions prohibiting the merger or clearing it with conditions can be appealed.
+Arguably, only decisions prohibiting a merger or clearing it with conditions can be appealed.
 In case of a clearance without conditions or obligations, the prevailing view is that the clearance decision cannot be appealed.
 Third parties have no right of appeal.

 An appeal against decisions of ComCo must be filed with the Federal Administrative Court within 30 days of the formal notification of the decision.
 The duration of this appeal procedure varies, but may well take several years.